 Second notice of violation Initial Letter (¶7) (of same covenant or rule) $200.00

-Thirty (30) days to comply
+Thirty (30) days to comply or the fine will be imposed

 Third notice of violation Second Letter (¶8) (of same covenant or rule) $300.00 Additional thirty (30) days

-to comply
+to comply or the fine will be imposed

-The Association may turn over any violation to the Association’s attorney to take appropriate legal action once the two (2) thirty (30) day periods described above have expired.
+The Association may turn over any violation to the Association’s attorney to take appropriate legal action once the thirty (30) day period following the third notice of violation described above has expired.

 Waiver of Fines.
 The Board may waive all, or any portion, of the fines if, in its sole discretion, such waiver is appropriate under the circumstances.
 Additionally, the Board may condition waiver of the entire fine, or any portion thereof, upon the violation being resolved and staying in compliance with the Articles, Declaration, Bylaws or Rules.